Technical Whitepaper

 Those leaves are sorted deterministically and aggregated into a Merkle tree.
 The resulting root becomes the compact representation of the closed proof set for that window.
 If any record is added, removed, or modified, the root changes.
 This gives wavebird a cheap integrity anchor that can be communicated to an SSP or auditor without shipping the entire raw window at once.

-Publication is not the same thing as public disclosure.
+Root sharing is not the same thing as public disclosure.
 The root reveals no prompt content and no user content.
 It is an integrity anchor.
-The underlying leaf packets can remain subject to partner scope, confidentiality controls, and dispute-driven disclosure.
+The underlying leaf packets can remain subject to partner scope, confidentiality controls, product tier, partner integration, and dispute-driven disclosure.
 That separation lets wavebird improve audit confidence without expanding the privacy surface.

 How an SSP or auditor verifies a specific impression

 Verification starts with an impression packet.
-That packet contains the canonical leaf payload, the signed event chain needed to recompute the terminal proof hash, and the Merkle proof for that leaf.
-An SSP or auditor first validates the event chain locally.
-This means checking the canonical payload shape, recomputing the HMAC inputs in sequence, and confirming that the terminal event is consistent with the billing rule for the format and rule version attached to the slot.
+That packet contains the canonical leaf payload, the event chain needed to recompute the terminal proof hash, and the Merkle proof for that leaf.
+An SSP or auditor first validates the disclosed event chain.
+This means checking the canonical payload shape, recomputing disclosed hashes in sequence, and confirming that the terminal event is consistent with the billing rule for the format and rule version attached to the slot.

 Operational implications for SSP partners